cs50-romain/snip-IT/README.md

 # PS
 This program will be used to practice DSA and Go channels.
 It will most likely be part of my resume as well:)
-Credits to my amazing girlfriend for the name!